 Kevy was fascinated with clarinet pedagogy from an early age.
 In high school, using the tools she had learned from her own private teacher, Erin Roesch, she began teaching her younger friends in the clarinet section.
 Ever since, she has been developing and nurturing her own teaching philosophy for young players based on a combination of pedagogical techniques taken from her many mentors.

 In the fall of 2020, Kevy returned to school to pursue her Teacher Certification in Music Education from Butler University.
-She hopes to start teaching elementary general music or middle school band in the fall of 2022!
+She will kick off her new career at Ladoga and Walnut Elementary schools as their new general music teacher in August 2022!

 Kevy resides in Brownsburg, Indiana.
 She maintains a studio of private clarinet students while performing regularly with Danville, Lafayette, and Carmel Symphony Orchestras.